amirachaudhry/webprogramming/README.md

 - Aberdeen

-When you click on one of the three pages you are view images and infomation about that selected place , including images.
+When you click on one of the three pages you are view images and information about that selected place , including images.